 Another popular way to track progress is to use a performance monitor, such as a pulse monitor.
 Many pulse monitors are sold in the form of a chest strap or wrist strap to wear while you workout.
 Depending on your health, you can use a pulse monitor / heart rate monitor to reach your target heart rate zone.
 80% of your maximum heart rate zone is the optimal target heart rate zone to maximize workout efficiency.

 At 80% Now you know the benefits of using an indoor rowing machine.
 Here is a quick breakdown of the differences between the resistance types of indoor rowers.

 Now you know the benefits of using an indoor rowing machine.
 Here is a quick breakdown of the differences between the resistance types of indoor rowers.

 Magnetic resistance rowers use magnets to create resistance.
 The resistance levels can be adjusted (usually) by the twist of a knob.
 Magnetic resistance rowers are generally lighter, quieter, and more cost effective than other forms of rowing machines.
 These units are ideal for someone who loves working out in their living room / garage, but doesn’t need anything too intense.

 Air resistance rowers use air to create resistance.
 Since air is pulled in to the unit to create resistance, the harder you workout on an air rower, the stronger the resistance becomes.
 As a result, those in competitive rowing often prefer air rowers (even over water rowers in some cases.)
 However, many are not fans of the sound produced by an air rower.

-Most people prefer a water rower because it feels as if you’re rowing on a lake!
+Most people prefer a water rower because its as close as you can get to a lake rowing experience in your home gym!
 Though these units create noise, many people enjoy the sound of the water moving in the tank.